Here's When 'House of the Dragon' Hits in Your Time Zone

-HBO's "House of the Dragon" is almost here.
-The first episode drops in a matter of days.
+The hour is nearly upon us: HBO's House of the Dragon debuts on Sunday.
+The Game of Thrones prequel is terrific (read our review here), and hopes to recapture some of the magic that made its predecessor so unbelievably popular.

-Chronicling the peak and subsequent fall of House Targaryen, House of the Dragon hopes to recapture the magic that made Game of Thrones such a beloved hit -- at least, for six seasons.
-The show is about a civil war called The Dance of the Dragons, which erupted after two Targaryens began a blood feud over who has the right to sit on the Iron Throne.
+Chronicling the peak and subsequent fall of House Targaryen, House of the Dragon is about a fantasy civil war called The Dance of the Dragons, which erupted after two Targaryens began a blood feud over who has the right to sit on the Iron Throne.
+It's set 172 years before the birth of Daenerys Targaryen.

 Like Game of Thrones before it, House of the Dragon will air one episode at a time.
 It has its predecessor's old prime-time slot: 9 p.m. on Sunday, beginning Aug.
 21. The show will hit streaming services around the world at the same time, including HBO Max in the US.